1. Quick Facts

 - Potential tissue growth concerns with prolonged excessive use

-The DAC modification allows sustained receptor activity and prolonged elevation of downstream growth hormone signaling pathways.
+The DAC modification allows sustained receptor activity and prolonged elevation of downstream growth hormone and IGF-1 signaling pathways.

 - Store refrigerated before and after reconstitution